 - Ireland: Irish Society of Chartered Physiotherapists, Level 3 Accreditation in Sports Physiotherapy

-- New Zealand: Complete the Specialisation Pathway through the Physiotherapy Board of New Zealand.
-Must complete specialisation in the Musculoskeletal Category.
-Applications for NZ Board MSK Specialty must have a sports focus with evidence provided.
+- New Zealand - Complete the Specialisation Pathway through the Physiotherapy Board of New Zealand.
+Must complete specialisation in the Sports Category.

 - Sweden – Sports Physiotherapy Specialization